 Translation services options

-Localisation involves tasks throughout your app development cycle, and planning is essential.
-Translation is one of the final steps in localisation.
+Localization involves tasks throughout your app development cycle, and planning is essential.
+Translation is one of the final steps in localization.
 You’ll need to add translations for your app's store listing page, APK files, in-app products, or Google Ads campaigns.

 How to translate your app